Chia-Network/chia-blockchain/README.md

 on your router or add a NAT (for IPv4 but not IPv6) and firewall rules to allow TCP port 8444 access to your peer.
 These methods tend to be router make/model specific.

-Most users should only install harvesters, farmers, plotter, full nodes, and wallets.
+Most users should only install harvesters, farmers, plotters, full nodes, and wallets.
 Setting up a seeder is best left to more advanced users.
 Building Timelords and VDFs is for sophisticated users, in most environments.
 Chia Network and additional volunteers are running sufficient Timelords for consensus.